leafo/lapis/docs/moon_getting_started.md

 ]]
 ```

-This defines a regular Lua module that returns out application class.
+This defines a regular Lua module that returns our application class.
 (Implicit
 return in MoonScript states that the last statement in a block of code is the
 return value.)